nitin-motiani/jlisp/src/Plans.md

 basically new keywords.
 So we'll probably need a map to handle those.
 And I am thinking that we'll have to create some sort of anonymous inner class on the run to do what those things do at runtime.

+3. From OnLisp :- A function produces results, but a macro produces expressions—which, when evaluated, produce results.
+This can help clean up design even better

+4. May do the other form of let which has the name given to block too.
+Will have to create a function and call that with the provided binding

+5. So there is concept of hygenic and non-hygenic macros.
+Scheme macros are hygeinic, but seem more painful to understand/implement at this point.
+So I may end up doing a more clisp like syntax with unhygenic macros in my dialect.

+6. Need to have very clear idea of macroexpansion and evaluation phases.
+That's important to be able to build a mental model of a macro

+7. Need to figure out how recursive macroexpansion will work

+8. There is a relation between quote and backquote (onlisp)

+9. What is the point of a macro like this? (nif a b c d) (defmacro nif (a b c d) `(if ,(> a 0) ,b (if ,(= a 0) ,c ,d)))

+Everything is getting evaluated so no different from just using function.
+So why use it?
+How do I make a macro like and which only evaluates the second argument if the first argument is true

+Seems like the macro implementation above is totally wrong.
+This is the correct one :-
+(defmacro nif-2 (a b c d) `(if (> ,a 0) ,b (if (= ,a 0) ,c ,d)))

+// This has same result, but expansion is completely different (defmacro nif-2 (a b c d) (if (> a 0) b (if (= a 0) c d)))

+That throws away all my mental model of macro expansion though Or maybe not. a, b, c, d are SymbolExpressions.
+The value they are referring to can be lists now.
+Since we pass unevaluated args to macros unlike functions, so ,a will just give the list we had passed ((car b) for example).
+And that would be replaced in its place.
+All that happens in the scope of macro expansion.
+While after that evaluation happens.
+So it's fine, that's why the actual expression is not evaluated during the expansion phase, rather just replaced properly

 Examples :-